Basis-Theory/docs/source/includes/elements/_elements_services.md

 data.
 The `Promise` will reject with an [error](#elements-services-errors) if the response status is not in the 2xx range.

-Internally, `BasisTheory.elements.atomicBanks.create` calls [Create Atomic Bank API](/api-reference#atomic-banks-create-atomic-bank).
+Internally, `BasisTheory.atomicBanks.create` calls [Create Atomic Bank API](/api-reference#atomic-banks-create-atomic-bank).

 You can fetch this same data later with [Get an Atomic Bank API](/api-reference#atomic-banks-get-an-atomic-bank).